-WHEREAS, pursuant to The Howard Hughes Corporation Amended and Restated 2010 Incentive Plan (the "Plan"), and subject to the terms and conditions thereof and the terms and conditions of this agreement (this "Agreement"), the Company has granted to Grantee as of the Date of Grant the right to receive <INSERT AMOUNT> shares of common stock of the Company (the "Restricted Shares").
+WHEREAS, pursuant to The Howard Hughes Corporation Amended and Restated 2010 Incentive Plan (the "Plan"), and subject to the terms and conditions thereof and the terms and conditions of this agreement (this "Agreement"), the Company has granted to Grantee as of the Date of Grant the right to receive INSERT AMOUNT> shares of common stock of the Company (the "Restricted Shares").

 - 1. Rights of Grantee.
 The Restricted Shares subject to this grant shall be fully paid and nonassessable and shall be either: (i) represented by certificates held in custody by the Company until all restrictions thereon have lapsed, together with a stock power or powers executed by Grantee in whose name such certificates are registered, endorsed in blank and covering such Restricted Shares; or (ii) held at the Company's transfer agent in book entry form with appropriate restrictions relating to the transfer of such Restricted Shares, and endorsed with an appropriate legend referring to the restrictions hereinafter set forth.
 Grantee shall have the right to vote the Restricted Shares.
 Upon vesting of the Restricted Shares hereunder, the Grantee: (x) shall receive cash dividends or cash distributions, if any, paid or made by the Company with respect to common shares after the Date of Grant and prior to the vesting of the Restricted Stock; and (y) shall receive any additional Restricted Shares that Grantee may become entitled to receive by virtue of a Restricted Share dividend, a merger or reorganization in which the Company is the surviving corporation or any other change in the capital structure of the Company. - 2.
 Restrictions on Transfer of Restricted Shares.
 The Restricted Shares subject to this grant may not be assigned, exchanged, pledged, sold, transferred or otherwise disposed of by Grantee, except to the Company, until the Restricted Shares have become nonforfeitable in accordance with Sections 3, 4 and 5 hereof.
 The Grantee's rights with respect to such purported transfer in violation of the provisions of this Section 2 of this Agreement shall be null and void, and the purported transferee shall obtain no rights with respect to such Restricted Shares. - 3.
 Vesting of Restricted Shares.
-Subject to the terms and conditions of Sections 4 and 5 of this Agreement and the applicable provisions of that certain Employment Agreement, dated as of INSERT DATE (as amended, the "Employment Agreement"), by and between the Company and the Grantee, the Restricted Shares covered by this Agreement shall vest ratably over a five-year period (the "Time-based Vesting Component"), with 20% of the Time-based Vesting Component vesting on each of December 31, 2020; December 31, 2021; December 31, 2023; and December 31, 2024.
+Subject to the terms and conditions of Sections 4 and 5 of this Agreement and the applicable provisions of that certain Employment Agreement, dated as of Sections 4 and 5 of this Agreement and the applicable provisions of that certain Employment Agreement, dated as of Sections 4 and 5 of this Agreement and the applicable provisions of that certain Employment Agreement, dated as of Sections 4 and 5 of this Agreement and the applicable provisions of that certain Employment Agreement, dated as of Sections 4 and 5 of this Agreement and the applicable provisions of that certain Employment Agreement, dated as of Sections 4 and 5 of this Agreement and the applicable provisions of that certain Employment Agreement, dated as of Sections 4 and 5 of this Agreement and the applicable provisions of that certain Employment Agreement, dated as of Sections 4 and 5 of this Agreement and the applicable provisions of that certain Employment Agreement, dated as of Sections 5 and Sections 6 and the Company and the Grantee, the Restricted Shares covered by this Agreement shall vest ratably over a five-year period (the "Time-based Vesting Component"), with 20% of the Time-based Vesting Component vesting on each of December 31, 2020; December 31, 2021; December 31, 2021; December 31, 2023; and December 31, 2024.